christianohlzon/cast-player/README.md

 Cast player that uses Chrome's built in cast tool.
 It let's you display subtitles when casting local files.
 The quality suffers a bit when using tab mirroring but to use regular media casting you would need to run a server to share your local files with your Chromecast.

-Supports HTML5 video formats and some .mkv file.
+Supports HTML5 video formats and some .mkv files.

 Supports .vtt and .srt